free5ty1e/debianusbfileserver/README.md

 processmediafolderforarchive.sh sourceFolder targetFolder
 ```

-See link 7 below for details on how to have Syncthing auto run this script after sync and BAM!
+See link 8 below for details on how to have Syncthing auto run this script after sync and BAM!
 Google Photos service at home that YOU control!
+Edit: OK, so Syncthing doesn't yet have this feature.
+So we'll create a simple service instead; see links 9 - 12.

 Links:
 1. https://syncthing.net/